rust-lang/rfcs/active/0000-socket-addr-conversion-trait.md

 This provides great flexibility, does not hamper performance at all (due to static dispatch) and still gives nice and clean interface.

+Underlying socket API may use `as_socket_addr_all()` method to obtain all available addresses and make a decision on which to use, if it is required.

 Note that this pattern is already used in `std`, namely, in `std::path` module.
 There is a trait, [`BytesContainer`](http://doc.rust-lang.org/std/path/trait.BytesContainer.html), which represents